BACK FOR 2020

 The CHALLENGE is to reinvent broadcast news.
 Blow it up.
 Deconstruct it.
 And then…create, produce and re-package news content you want to watch.
 Show us how YOU want to consume broadcast news.

-Three winning teams will receive cash and travel stipends and will be showcased and highlighted during BEA’s 2020 annual convention in Las Vegas.
+Three winning teams will receive cash prizes, travel stipends and complimentary registrations and will be showcased and highlighted during BEA’s 2020 annual convention in Las Vegas.
 A representative from each winning team will be invited to participate on a BEA convention panel to explore the reasoning behind their approach.

 TVNewsCheck and BEA will expose student journalists’ work to the TV industry through significant promotion during the convention, and at TVNewsCheck.com and www.BEAweb.org.
 After the convention, winning videos and team profiles will be available online.

 Congratulations to our 2019 Disrupt the News Winners!

 1st Place: Arizona State University; Cronkite News: Full Circle

 3rd Place: University of Southern California; The Rundown